 It is predicted that the workplace will continue to transform in the coming years, with trends including a more decentralized, mobile workforce, increased fluidity of organizational structure shifting more towards project-based teams, and different motivational forces like purposeful work and personal development.

 How can we prepare for this evolution?
-We’ve put together lists of innovation speakers whose expertise reflect the different forces that are shaping the future of work and can prepare audiences with the trends and tactics to adjust to the shifting landscape.
+We put together lists of the different types of future of work speakers whose expertise reflect the different forces that are shaping the evolving workplace and can prepare audiences with the trends and tactics to adjust to the shifting landscape.

 - Technology and Automation Speakers